Our planet and our democracy are linked.

-Since the devastating 2016 elections, LCV has focused on achieving four primary goals: DEFEND bedrock environmental protections from attack by polluters, ADVANCE environmental progress in the states, BUILD a more racially and demographically diverse environmental movement, and ELECT more leaders who will act on climate.
+This past year, we made huge strides on goals to DEFEND bedrock environmental protections from polluter attacks, ADVANCE environmental progress in the states, BUILD a more racially and demographically diverse environmental movement, and ELECT more leaders who will act on climate.

-In the absence of federal leadership to tackle the environmental crisis, one of our movement’s biggest impacts is how we are pushing state and local leaders to advance policies to boost clean energy and avert the worst impacts of climate change.
+In the absence of federal leadership to tackle the environmental crisis, one of our movement’s priorities is to push state and local leaders to advance policies to boost clean energy and avert the worst impacts of climate change.

 Across programs, LCV is engaging communities of color and young people, who are among the most heavily impacted by pollution and the most concerned about climate change, and who are also historically underrepresented in the electorate.